Medicine (MBChB - Graduate Entry Undergraduate Course)

 Course content

-Our four year MB ChB (Bachelor of Medicine and Surgery) programme is designed for graduates.
-It is a challenging but extremely rewarding programme designed to help you become a highly competent, compassionate and strongly motivated doctor, committed to the highest standards of clinical practice, professionalism and patient care.
+Our accelerated graduate-entry MB ChB is a challenging but extremely rewarding programme.
+It’s designed to help you become a highly competent, compassionate and motivated doctor.
+We won’t pretend it isn’t tough, after all we’re committed to developing doctors with the highest standards of professionalism and patient care, yet this will only add to the rewarding feeling you will experience when you meet your first patient.

 Our innovative and distinctive programme is the largest graduate-entry course in the UK, with an intake of 193 graduates each year.
-The course is taught by staff at the forefront of their subjects at the University of Warwick and at our regional hospitals (University Hospitals Coventry and Warwickshire, Warwick Hospital, George Eliot Hospital (Nuneaton), and Alexandra Hospital, Redditch’).
+The course is taught by staff and specialists at the forefront of their subjects at the University of Warwick and at our regional hospitals (University Hospitals Coventry and Warwickshire, Warwick Hospital, George Eliot Hospital (Nuneaton), and Alexandra Hospital, (Redditch).

 By the time you graduate, you will have developed the knowledge and key personal skills and attitudes necessary to pursue a successful professional career as a doctor.